dyne/tomb/INSTALL.md

-  steghide | bury and exhume keys inside images resizefs | extend the size of existing tomb volumes qrencode | engrave keys into printable qrcode sheets mlocate  | have fast search of file names inside tombs swish++  | have fast search of file contents inside tombs unoconv  | have fast search of contents in PDF and DOC files haveged  | have fast entropy generation for key forging
+  steghide | bury and exhume keys inside images resizefs | extend the size of existing tomb volumes qrencode | engrave keys into printable qrcode sheets mlocate  | fast search of file names inside tombs swish++  | fast search of file contents inside tombs unoconv  | fast search of contents in PDF and DOC files lesspipe | fast search of contents in compressed archives haveged  | fast entropy generation for key forging

 As for requirements, also optional tools may be easy to install using the packages provided by each distribution.